-Quite a lot of avast! users are asking how to disable the pop-ups and notifications which can be sometimes a bit annoying.
-Mostly in the latest version 2014 (or 9) which came with the features like Software Updater, SecureLine VPN, or Cleanup.
+Quite a lot of Avast users are asking how to disable (turn off) the pop-ups and notifications which can be sometimes a bit annoying.
+Mostly from the version 2014 (or 9) which came out with the features like Software Updater, SecureLine VPN, or Cleanup.

-For an easier navigation in this guide use the quick links below
+For an easier navigation in this guide use the quick links below:

 - Disable Pop-up after Virus Definitions Update

 - Disable Avast Update Pop-up